70B CPU Inference: 2–7 tok/s Without Buying GPUs

 LM Studio network mode turns your gaming PC into an OpenAI-compatible API.
 30-minute setup, zero cloud costs, runs from any device on your network.

 Voxtral TTS + ASR + 70B LLM in one rig needs careful hardware pairing.
-We tested $800–$3,200 builds and found where real-time voice AI requires 24GB minimum.
+From $800 to $3,200 builds, here's where real-time voice AI requires 24GB minimum.

 FP16 70B models don't fit.
 Q4_K_M does—at 15–22 tok/s with zero fan noise.
 Silent, efficient, and $400 cheaper than an RTX 5080 build.